un-ts/unuse/CONTRIBUTING.md

 **Please read this guide before submitting issues or pull requests!**

-Right now `unuse` is in early development, so there is not much available yet.
+Right now, `unuse` is in early development, so there is not much available yet.

-## Setup the project
+## Set up the project

 1. Fork the repository on GitHub.
 2. Clone the repository: